The Complex-Time Segal-Bargmann Transform: Heat kernels and matrix entries

 \begin{proof} We consider first the case that $K=\mathbb{R}^{d}$ and $K_{\mathbb{C} }=\mathbb{C}^{d}$.
 Then $\rho_{s}$ is a Gaussian measure on $K$.
 Since every polynomial on $\mathbb{R}^{d}$ is a matrix entry, we may appeal to the classical result that polynomials are dense in $L^{2}$ of Gaussian measures on $\mathbb{R}^{d}$.
 (For a proof of a more general result, see \cite[Theorem 3.6]{Driver1999}.)
 On the complex side, every holomorphic polynomial is a holomorphic matrix entry, and the measure $\mu_{s,\tau}$ on $\mathbb{C}^{d}$ is Gaussian.
 Thus, by \cite[Proposition 3.5]{Driver1999}, matrix entries are dense in $\mathcal{H}L^{2}(\mathbb{C}^{d},\mu_{s,\tau})$.
 (Note that, in general, the measure $\mu_{s,\tau}$ is not invariant under multiplication by $e^{i\theta}$ and monomials of different degrees are not necessarily orthogonal.
 Thus the proof of density of holomorphic polynomials in \cite[Section 1b]{Bargmann1961} does not apply.)

 We consider next the case that $K$ is compact.
 In that case, the heat kernel density $\rho_{s}$ on $K$ is bounded and bounded away from zero for each fixed $s>0$.
 Thus, the Hilbert space $L^{2}(K,\rho_{s})$ is the same as the Hilbert space $L^{2}(K)$, with a different but equivalent norm.
 Hence, the density of matrix entries in $L^{2}(K,\rho_{s})$ follows from the Peter--Weyl theorem.
-On the complex side, we appeal to the averaging result in Theorem \ref{t.averaging}, which tells us that the Hilbert space $\mathcal{H} L^{2}(K_{\mathbb{C}},\mu_{s,\tau})$ is the same as the Hilbert space $\mathcal{H}L^{2}(K_{\mathbb{C}},\nu_{t})$, with a different but equivalent norm.
-Thus, it suffices to establish the density of matrix entries in $\mathcal{H}L^{2}(K_{\mathbb{C}},\nu_{t})$; this claim follows verbatim from the proof of the \textquotedblleft onto\textquotedblright\ part of Theorem 2 in \cite[Section 8]{Hall1994}; we give a very brief outline of the idea of this proof at the end of this section below.
+On the complex side, we appeal to the averaging lemma (Lemma \ref{averaging.lem} ), which tells us that the Hilbert space $\mathcal{H}L^{2}(K_{\mathbb{C}} ,\mu_{s,\tau})$ is the same as the Hilbert space $\mathcal{H}L^{2} (K_{\mathbb{C}},\nu_{t})$, with a different but equivalent norm.
+Thus, it suffices to establish the density of matrix entries in $\mathcal{H} L^{2}(K_{\mathbb{C}},\nu_{t})$; this claim follows verbatim from the proof of the \textquotedblleft onto\textquotedblright\ part of Theorem 2 in \cite[Section 8]{Hall1994}.

 We consider finally the case of a general compact-type group $K$.
-Recall (Proposition \ref{p.complexify}) that $K$ is isometrically isomorphic to $K_{0}\times\mathbb{R}^{d}$ for some compact Lie group $K_{0}$ and some $d\geq0$.
+Recall (Proposition \ref{p.compact.type.decomp}) that $K$ is isometrically isomorphic to $K_{0}\times\mathbb{R}^{d}$ for some compact Lie group $K_{0}$ and some $d\geq0$.
 Thus, the heat kernel measure $\rho_{s}$ on $K$ factors as a product of the heat kernel measures $\rho_{s}^{0}$ on $K_{0}$ and $\rho_{s}^{1}$ on $\mathbb{R}^{d}$.
 Now, a standard result from measure theory tells us that there is a unitary map $U$ from $L^{2}(K_{0},\rho_{s}^{0})\otimes L^{2}(\mathbb{R}^{d},\rho_{s}^{1})$ onto $L^{2}(K,\rho_{s})$ uniquely determined by the requirement that $U(f_{1}\otimes f_{2})(x_{1},x_{2} )=f_{1}(x_{1})f_{2}(x_{2})$.
 If $f_{1}$ and $f_{2}$ are matrix entries on $K_{0}$ and $\mathbb{R}^{d}$, respectively, then $f_{1}(x_{1})f_{2}(x_{2})$ is a matrix entry on $K$ (by an argument very similar to the proof of Lemma \ref{l.m.e.s.a.alg}).
 Using the density results for $K_{0}$ and for $\mathbb{R}^{d}$ and the unitary map $U$, we can easily show that linear combinations of matrix entries of this sort (which are again matrix entries) are dense in $L^{2}(K,\rho_{s})$.